 IT’S COMING: The REPEAL of the National Popular Vote Compact will be on your 2020 ballot.
 YES to the NPV and NO to trump — a WIN WIN!
 More, here.

 Ongoing Action Items:

 We meet the first Wednesday of the month.
-Please check back here for details.
+The events widget to your right, will give you general info on upcoming meetings as details become available.
 We promise to strive for the best and most effective information that inspires you to DO.
 We held regular candidate forums all through 2017 and 2018, with record attendance — giving folks an up-close look at the caliber of Democratic candidates stepping up to serve.
 With the field narrowed by the primary on June 26, we continue to see active engagement with relationships continuing to be built.
 We also conduct meetings to inform folks about specific issues, with dynamic experts and action items.
 You can see the slide presentations of previous meetings when you click our Resources widget.

 We have regular email blasts that list local events, but also impromptu rallies in response to current issues, as well as when to contact our electeds in support or opposition to upcoming legislation.
 To sign up for our blasts, send an email to firstname.lastname@example.org with “Sign Me Up!” in the subject line to sign up for our email blasts.
 To review our previous blasts (by date), you can check them out on our home page here.